 Chapter Five reveals a very interesting statement in verse twelve.
 “Above all, brothers, stop swearing oaths—not, “By Heaven,” not, “By Earth,” and not be any other formula; rather, let your yes be “Yes” be simply “Yes” and your “No” simply “No,” so that you will not fall under condemnation.”
 This passage indicates that James had Essene training.
 Commoners and including Pharisee and Sadducee priests, when swearing to tell the truth, would swear by Adonai, or apparently popular at the time by swearing on their mother’s grave.

 If James is issuing this plea for ceasing all oaths, and Jesus remonstrated on the same topic,* we have an acute point lending the thought that both Jesus and James were Essene, as many scholars believe.
 But since Jesus was called the Nazarene, both would have been a part of Nazarene Essene theology and practice.
-The priesthood maintained a fairly strict adherence to the Essene knowledge base and wisdom interpretation; learning this wisdom led to caution, and the fundamental rules James imparts.
+The priesthood maintained a fairly strict adherence to the Essene knowledge base and wisdom interpretation; learning this wisdom led to caution by way of the fundamental rules James imparts.

 *Mt.
 5.37